mrmins/EmojiRaiting/README.md

 Feel free to write issues or new actions you want to get in this pluging.

 **Features for version 0.7**
+1. Animation for maximization of the selected item.

+**Features for version 0.8**
 1. Display all the emoticons while you haven't selected anyone.
 Contraction once you select one (like a horizontal accordion).

+**Features for version 0.9**
+1. Emoji with custom message in a popup box in a generic position.

 # Considerations.
 This plugin is under construction, now, it accepts "id", but in a close future, we going to accept multiple initializations with classes.